chris-santiago/dpipes/docs/index.md

 Although `dPipes` initially addressed `pd.DataFrame.pipe` method-chaining, it's extensible to any API that implements a pandas-like `DataFrame.pipe` method (e.g. Polars).
-Further, the `dpipes.pipeline` extends this composition to any arbitrary Python function.
+Further, the [dpipes.pipeline module](pipeline-ref.md) extends this composition to any arbitrary Python function.

 That is, this: